‘Bold And The Beautiful’ Day-By-Day Spoilers Week Of April 30: Despicable Lie Tears A Marriage & Family Apart

 Tuesday, May 1

 Liam confides in his brother that he wants to get back together with Steffy for the sake of the baby.
 However, Wyatt believes that Steffy and Bill are seeing each other and he finds himself in a tight spot.
 He ultimately decides that Liam needs to know the “truth” playing straight into Bill’s game.
-Bold and the Beautiful spoilers, via Inquisitr, report that Bill may even let Wyatt believe that he switched the test results and that Steffy’s baby is really his.
+Bold and the Beautiful spoilers, via the Inquisitr, report that Bill may even let Wyatt believe that he switched the test results and that Steffy’s baby is really his.

 Liam’s not ready for this…yet. #BoldandBeautiful pic.twitter.com/2qNlUaUiDj